Focus on the Family: 2008 presidential campaign

-Opposition to same-sex marriage
+Opposition to LGBTQ rights

+One of Focus on the Family's notable political stances is its strong opposition to same-sex marriage, civil unions, and domestic partnerships.
+Focus on the Family, through its partnership with Family Policy Alliance, also strongly advocates for legislation against transgender rights, including crafted policies which oppose the consensus of medical experts who work with the transgender community.
+The organization has referred to the LGBT rights movement as a "particularly evil lie of Satan".

+Focus on the Family founder James Dobson drew criticism for using the group to oppose homosexual members in the United States Military.
+Similarly, Dobson and the organization supported a 1992 amendment to the Colorado constitution which stopped laws that allowed for protections from LGBTQ discrimination.

 Dobson spoke at the 2004 rally against gay marriage called Mayday for Marriage.
-It was here for the first time that he endorsed a presidential candidate, George W. Bush.
-Here he denounced the Supreme Court rulings in favor of gay rights, and he urged rally participants to get out and vote so that the battle against gay rights could be won in the Senate.
+The event marked the first time that Dobson publicly endorsed a presidential candidate, George W. Bush.
+During the event he denounced the Supreme Court rulings in favor of gay rights, and he urged rally participants to vote so that the battle against gay rights could be won in the Senate.

 In an interview with Christianity Today, Dobson also explained that he was not in favor of civil unions.
-He stated that civil unions are just same-sex marriage under a different name.
-The main priority of the opposing same-sex marriage movement is to define marriage on the federal level as between a man and a woman and combat the passage of civil unions later.
+He stated that generally agreed civil unions were merely same-sex marriage under a different name.
+He claimed his main priority in opposing the same-sex marriage movement was first and foremost to define marriage on the federal level as being exclusive between a man and a woman, and that afterward he wished to combat the passage of civil unions on a state-by-state basis.

-Civil rights advocacy groups identify Focus on the Family as a major opponent of gay rights.
+Civil rights advocacy groups identify Focus on the Family as a major opponent of LGBT rights.
 The Southern Poverty Law Center, a civil rights and hate group monitoring organization, described Focus on the Family as one of a "dozen major groups [which] help drive the religious right's anti-gay crusade".
-The SPLC does not list Focus on the Family as a hate group, however, since it opposes homosexuality "on strictly Biblical grounds".
+While the Southern Poverty Law Center previously did not classify Focus on the Family as a hate group, for it opposed homosexuality "on strictly Biblical grounds", the organization officially classified Focus on the Family as one in May 2025.

-Focus on the Family is a member of ProtectMarriage.com, a coalition formed to sponsor California Proposition 8, a ballot initiative to restrict marriage to opposite-sex couples, which passed in 2008, but was subsequently struck down as being unconstitutional by a federal court in Perry v.
+Focus on the Family was a member of ProtectMarriage.com, a coalition formed to sponsor California Proposition 8, a ballot initiative to restrict marriage to opposite-sex couples, which passed in 2008, but was subsequently struck down as being unconstitutional by a federal court in Perry v.
 Schwarzenegger.